-Table 11 Wireless > General: More Secure: WPA(2)-PSK (continued)
+Table 12 Wireless > General: More Secure: WPA(2)-PSK

 LABEL DESCRIPTION WPA-PSK Compatible This field appears when you choose WPA-PSK2 as the Security Mode .
 Check this field to allow wireless devices using WPA-PSK security mode to connect to your ZyXEL Device.
 The ZyXEL Device supports WPA-PSK and WPA2-PSK simultaneously.
-Encryption Select the encryption type (TKIP, AES or TKIP+AES) for data encryption.
-Select TKIP if your wireless clients can all use TKIP.
+Encryption Select the encryption type (AES or TKIP+AES) for data encryption.
 Select AES if your wireless clients can all use AES.
 Select TKIP+AES to allow the wireless clients to use either TKIP or AES.
 Group Key Update Timer The Group Key Update Timer is the rate at which the RADIUS server sends a new group key out to all clients.

-6.2.4 WPA(2) Authentication
+7.2.4 WPA(2) Authentication